GetWellClinic/gofetchrover/docs/sftp.md

 delete_files: Deletes files from the server if set to true.

-delete_files_older_than: When set to 20, deletes files older than 20 days.
+delete_files_older_than: When set to 20, deletes files older than 20 days on the SFTP server.
 Files less than 15 days old will not be deleted as a precaution.

-For example, if the key file name for alphalab is `alphalab.key` when mule was installed, the mule_upload_dir path will be `/volumes/incoming/alphalab/`.
+For example, if the key file name for alphalab is `AlphaLabs.key` when mule was installed, the mule_upload_dir path will be `/volumes/incoming/AlphaLabs/`.

 ### Running Setup
 For AlphaLabs